When you take a look in most household aquariums, there’s one fish you’re almost guaranteed to spot.

 Provided the tank has been set up to have the right conditions and they eat a balanced diet with healthy water, you shouldn’t have many problems with these low maintenance fish.

-These are hardy fish and aren’t prone to many diseases but common conditions like fin rot and ich can affect them occasionally.
+These are hardy fish and aren’t prone to many fish diseases but common conditions like fin rot and ich can affect them occasionally.

 To ensure the best health and low levels of stress, they prefer to stay in a small group, and away from the aforementioned enemies they might have.